 Piece of Ginger root, sliced

-Moringa, fresh, four cups (or more or less according to taste and availability).
+Moringa, fresh, four cups (more/less according to taste and availability)*

 *NOTE: Frozen Moringa can be substituted.
 I’ve seen it available at an Asian Market.

-The following alternative recipe was shared by Monalina who grew up in the Philippines and moringa is one vegetable that she always had once or twice a week.
-Here is one of her favorite recipes.
-Thanks Monalina!
+The following alternative recipe was shared by Monalina who grew up in the Philippines and Moringa is one vegetable that she always ate once or twice a week.
+This is one of her favorite recipes.
+Thanks, Monalina!

 Garlic salt or salt to taste

-Preparation: Saute onion, garlic and ginger all together until golden brown, Add the butter squash and sweet potato,stir it for 1 min, Add 2 cups of water, cover and simmer for at least 15 minutes..
-Season with garlic salt or salt.
-Stir in the moringa and let it cook for 2 minutes.
+Saute onion, garlic and ginger together until golden brown.
+Add the butternut squash and sweet potato, stir for one minute.
+Add 2 cups of water, cover and simmer for at least 15 minutes.
+Season with garlic salt or regular salt.
+Stir in the Moringa and let cook for 2 minutes.
 Serve on top of cooked rice and enjoy!!

-5 Tablespoons of oil, (vegetable, olive, or palm oil)
+5 Tbsp oil, (vegetable, olive, or palm oil)

 1 Medium onion - chopped